jlertle/webby/README.markdown

 # Webby

-A Very Nice Web Framework that can be used as a standalone or a embeddable solution for existing Go project that require a Web Interface!
+A Very Nice Micro Web Framework that can be used as a standalone or a embeddable solution for existing Go project that require a Web Interface!

 It's built on top of the standard package 'net/http'!